Jiganesh/Loads-Of-Logic/README.md

 - Contribute in any Language
 - Update ReadMe file simulateneously
 - try to explain your approach as much as possible

+If prefix start with leetcode it means the solutions was for Interactive Leetcode problem

 Thank You !!